happybeing/safenetwork-fuse/README.md

 ## 5. Mount Your SAFE Drive

-1. Assuming you are in the SAFE FUSE directory type: `./mount-fuse`
+a) Assuming you are in the SAFE FUSE directory type: `./mount-fuse`
-2. SAFE Browser should come to the front asking you to authorise SAFE FUSE to access your files, so click 'Authorise'.
+b) SAFE Browser should come to the front asking you to authorise SAFE FUSE to access your files, so click 'Authorise'.
-3. Your SAFE Drive should now be mounted and you can test this as follows
+c) Your SAFE Drive should now be mounted and you can test this as follows

 ### 5.1 Testing on Linux